cogsandsquigs/website/src/posts/hello-world.md

 Hi!
 This is my testing page.
 What does that mean? well, it means this is where all my website features are tested.

+Here's a table of contents to help you traverse this page!

+## Table of Contents

+## Post format
 At the top, you should see something like "Hello World!
-Posted on whatever date".
+Created at {date}".

+## Code block styling
 Below, you should see a code block of typescript, colored in correctly.

 ```ts
 let x: string = "hello world!";